AFNIC/IoTRoam-Tutorial/QuickStart.md

  2. [Check] the Gateway Set up

- 3. Download the NS and the AS open sourc software from
+ 3. Download the NS and the AS open source software from
     * a.) https://forum.chirpstack.io/t/release-chirpstack-network-server-v3-11-test-releases/9502
     * b.) https://forum.chirpstack.io/t/release-chirpstack-application-server-v3-13-test-releases/9501